Trading stamp: United Kingdom

 By the 1960s the use of trading stamps had spread to the United Kingdom.
 Entrepreneur Richard Tompkins established Green Shield Stamps in the United Kingdom.
 Although based along a similar model, the Green Shield Stamps were independent of S&H Green Stamps but carried a similar trademark.
 Tompkins' company began selling stamps to filling stations, small retailers and had signed up the Tesco supermarket chain to the Green Shield Stamp franchise in 1963.

 The S&H Company began offering their stamps in the United Kingdom as well but with the color changed to pink.
-1965, the British co-operative movement was offering trading stamps as a new means of allocating patronage dividends to its consumer members.
+In 1965, the British co-operative movement began offering trading stamps as a new means of allocating patronage dividends to its consumer members.